Yandex Cloud

 START SLAVE;

-This starts the process of migrating data from the source cluster's database to the target cluster's database.
+This initiates data migration from the source cluster database to the target cluster database.

-7. After successfully starting the replication, run this command only once:
+7. After successfully starting the replication, run this command once:

 STOP SLAVE;